shorepine/amy/README.md

 ### The sequencer

 On supported platforms (right now any unix device with pthreads, and the ESP32 or related chip), AMY starts a sequencer that works on `ticks` from startup.
 You can reset the `ticks` to 0 with an `amy.send(reset=amy.RESET_TIMEBASE)`.
+Note this will happen immediately, ignoring any `time` or `sequence`.

 Ticks run at 48 PPQ at the set tempo.
 The tempo defaults to 108 BPM.
 This means there are 108 quarter notes a minute, and `48 * 108 = 5184` ticks a minute, 86 ticks a second.
 The tempo can be changed with `amy.send(tempo=120)`.